 2. Architecting an Ideal Digital Banking Solution

 So that’s it.
 We know our business goals, KPIs, and features list, as well as the pains, passions, and needs of our customers.
-Now it is time to connect the dots on the User Journey Map to help us generate the ideal banking user experience.
+Now it is time to connect the dots on the User Journey Map to help us generate the ideal banking user experience of the future.

 User Journey Map is one is one of the most difficult parts; we have our own method to approach it.

-The final step of strategy development is to map interactions, making it clear how customers will use the product to fulfill their needs.
+The final step of UX strategy development is to map interactions, making it clear how customers will use the banking product to fulfill their needs.

-Now it’s time to convert all of our insights into information architecture and create wireframes.
-Prototypes will help us to test usability and get early feedback.
+Now it’s time to convert all of our insights into banking information architecture and create wireframes.
+Banking interface prototypes will help us to test usability and get early feedback.
 After corrections, we are ready to design a user interface.

 Wireframes are schematic screen blueprints that show a skeleton of the next interface.

-Finally, it’s time to design some cool stuff.
+Finally, it’s time to design some cool stuff for bank design concept.

 Designers usually use same tools, but result totally differs.